IBM-Bluemix-Docs/tone-analyzer/getting-started.md

 For an example of the method's output, see [Example response](/docs/tone-analyzer?topic=tone-analyzer-utgpe#exampleResponse-tone).

-## Step 2: Using the general-purpose endpoint via the GET request method
+## Using the general-purpose endpoint via the GET request method
 {: #generalPurposeGet}
+{: step}

 The interface also offers a `GET /v3/tone` method.
 The `GET` method provides the same functionality and produces the same results as the `POST` method, but you use the method's `text` query parameter to specify the content to be analyzed.
 The method accepts only plain text input.